mcarmenv/book-recommendation-system-mcarmenv/README.md

 Limitations and ethical considerations would include respect for each user's ratings for each book, whether they also review it verbally or not at all, simply scoring it from 0 to 5.
 It must be taken into account that this is a recommendation system when implementing a solution, and that these ratings must be respected by both the person working on the recommendation system and its end users.
 It's important to understand that it would be another tool to make life easier for readers when they search for a recommendation or a future read, without resorting to social media.

 ## What next?
+**What follows:** </br>

+This project could grow with a good investment, a good team that is willing to help improve not only the recommendation system, but also the people who will use it, i.e. Goodreads users.<*br>
+It would need a good team to support the system, qualified staff and a significant monetary investment to be able to go ahead and develop it fully.</br>

 ## Conclusion.